-Sep e months ended tember 30, 2007 (i in thousands) Net proceeds from the sales of real estate \$ 1,773,125 Net investments in unconsolidated joint ventures (5,315) Acquisitions/additions to real estate (692,348) Recurring capital expenditures (19,857) Hotel improvements, equipment upgrades and replacements (1,060) Planned non-recurring capital expenditures associated with acquisition properties (836) Net cash provided by investing activities \$ 1,053,709
+So e months ended eptember 30, 2007 n thousands) Net proceeds from the sales of real estate \$ 1,773,125 Net investments in unconsolidated joint ventures (5,315) Acquisitions/additions to real estate (692,348) Recurring capital expenditures (19,857) Hotel improvements, equipment upgrades and replacements (1,060) Planned non-recurring capital expenditures associated with acquisition properties (836) Net cash provided by investing activities \$ 1,053,709

 Cash used in financing activities for the nine months ended September 30, 2007 totaled approximately \$338.4 million.
-This consisted primarily of the \$840 million of net proceeds from our offering of 2.875% unsecured exchangeable senior notes and proceeds from mortgage notes payable, offset by the repayment of our Embarcadero Center Four mortgage loan, Times Square Tower mortgage loan and other mortgage notes payable, our secured draw under our Unsecured Line of Credit, as well as the payments of distributions to unitholders.
+This consisted primarily of the \$840 million of net proceeds from our offering of 2.875% unsecured exchangeable senior notes and proceeds from mortgage notes payable, offset by the repayment of our Embarcadero Center Four mortgage loan, Times Square Tower mortgage loan and other mortgage notes payable, our secured draw under our Unsecured Line of Credit, as well as the payments of dividends and distributions to shareholders and the unitholders of our Operating Partnership.
 Future debt payments are discussed below under the heading "Debt Financing."